 - Course Specific Requirements:

-- Required Readings Books (3) available at the PCC-Sylvania bookstore 1) Atlas of Religion in America (ARIA) by Bret E. Carroll 2) Founding Fathers and the Place of Religion in America (FFPRA) by Frank Lambert 3) Faiths of the Founding Fathers (FFF) by David L. Holmes (2006 edition only)
+- Required Readings Books (2) available at the PCC-Sylvania bookstore 1) Founding Fathers and the Place of Religion in America (FFPRA) by Frank Lambert 2) Faiths of the Founding Fathers (FFF) by David L. Holmes (2006 edition, or PCC Library e-book)

 - Web Technical Requirements:

 - Please be sure to read the Technical Requirements for this delivery mode.

 - Students with disabilities should notify their instructor if accommodations are needed to take this class.
 For information about technologies that help people with disabilities in taking Web based distance learning classes please visit the Office for Students with Disabilities website.

 - Web Prerequisite | Start Guide for Online Learners: